Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Alternatives to Pinterest for Younger Kids

-If your child is under 13 or you simply don’t feel they’re ready for Pinterest, there are plenty of amazing alternatives designed specifically for younger audiences:
+If your child is under 13 or you simply don’t feel they’re ready to use Pinterest, there are plenty of amazing alternatives designed specifically for younger audiences:

-• GoNoodle: This app is packed with fun, active videos that get kids moving, dancing, and practicing mindfulness.
+- GoNoodle: This app is packed with fun, active videos that help kids move, dance, and practice mindfulness.

-• DIY.org: A fantastic, safe community where kids can learn new skills through video courses and share their projects to earn badges.
-It’s all about creating and doing.
+- DIY.org: A fantastic, safe community where kids can learn new skills through video courses and share their projects to earn badges.
+It’s all about creating and doing things that align with their interests.

-• Kiddle: A visual search engine for kids, powered by Google SafeSearch, that presents information in a kid-friendly way.
+- Kiddle: A visual search engine for kids, powered by Google SafeSearch, that presents information in a kid-friendly way through engaging photos and images.

 So, is Pinterest Appropriate for Children?